-New students can utilize upper class mentors to aid them in becoming successful students at the university.
+New students can utilize upper-class mentors to aid them in becoming successful students at the university.
 Summer orientation leaders serve as mentors to new, first-semester students.
 Mentors work to enable new students to: understand and meet the academic responsibilities associated with university-level classes, access university resources, wisely manage their time at the University level, become involved in productive co-curricular opportunities, build positive relationships with peers, faculty, staff, and the community beyond the university, and discover the unique possibilities afforded them as members of the university community.

-Opening Convocation
+Academic Convocation

+Academic Convocation is a ceremonial occasion which marks the formal opening of the academic year.
+It is the time when the university officially welcomes the new class of students and focuses on the academic mission.

-Opening Convocation is the formal opening of the academic year for new students at ESU.
-It introduces new students to: the dignity of university ceremonies, the structure of the university and the individuals who serve in its leadership positions, academic regalia and their meanings, the ESU Promise: A Commitment to Civility, the ESU Alma Mater, and Distinguished Faculty Awardees.
+Academic Convocation introduces the new class to the dignity of university ceremonies and academic regalia, the organizational structure of the university and the individuals who serve in leadership positions, the president of the Faculty Association and faculty leadership, the president of the Student Senate and outstanding student leaders, and the Alma Mater and ESU Promise.